nachtmaar/androlyzedoc/install_docker.rst

 That's it
 =========

 All containers need some time to initialize themselves.
-Especially the worker and flower container need to pull code from git (secured with ssh key verification).
+Especially the worker and flower container need to pull code from git (secured with https or ssh key verification for private repos).

 In the status_ section you can check how the logs of the containers should look like if you encounter any error.